Meteor-Community-Packages/meteor-publish-composite/README.md

 meteor-publish-composite
 ========================

-Meteor.publishComposite provides a flexible way to publish a set of documents and their child documents in one go.
-In this way, a whole tree of documents can be published.
+`Meteor.publishComposite(...)` provides a flexible way to publish a set of documents and their child documents all at once.
+This allows a whole tree of documents to be published.
+The published collections are reactive and will update when additions/changes/deletions are made.

 ## Installation